Materials Needed For The Job

 back and forward motion

-any left over residue with a microfibre cloth and Meguiars Quick Detailer.
-Do not press hard while buffing, just
+over residue with a microfibre cloth and Meguiars Quick Detailer.
+Do not press hard while buffing, just mild pressure.
+If

 If not, pass it again

-cleaned with luke warm water and car detergent.
+with luke warm water and car detergent.
 Do not wring dry.
 Just squeeze it, and let dry.
-When you have
+When you have completed the

 smooth.This surface has now been

 lightly cleaned and polish waxed.